howie12207/vite-ssg/README.md

 app.component('FAIcon', fontAwesomeIcon)
 ```

-3.Use in your vue file
+3. Use in your vue file

 ```
 // XXX.vue